 - Due to limited enrolment space and Faculty-specific requirements, approval of your reactivation request is not guaranteed.
 Certain programs have earlier deadlines for new transfers than others.
 If your requested program is no longer accepting reactivations for the session you want, you may apply for another future re-entry point.

-- If you have an outstanding debt, you may reactivate your academic record, but you will be blocked from enrolling.
+- If you have an outstanding debt, then you may reactivate your academic record but you will be blocked from enrolling in courses.

 Changing Your Program While Reactivating

 If you are considering changing your major, degree program or Faculty while reactivating your record, then it is very important that you understand the information regarding eligibility and timelines on the Program Change page.

 Sessional dates are available in the Important Dates section of this website.